urioTV/nix-proton-cachyos/README.md

 ## Credit

-This package simply provides a Nix flake for the excellent work done by the CachyOS team on their Proton fork.
+This package simply provides a Nix flake for the excellent work done by the CachyOS team on their Proton fork (https://github.com/CachyOS/proton-cachyos).
 All credit for Proton-CachyOS itself goes to them.
+And credit to Valve for their work on Proton (https://github.com/ValveSoftware/Proton).